HumabHatterZed/InscryptionAPI/docs/wiki/getting_started.md

 10. Run the game once more and everything should be correct and working.

 ### Installing on the Steam Deck
-1. Download [r2modman](https://thunderstore.io/c/inscryption/p/ebkr/r2modman/) on the Steam Deck’s Desktop Mode and open it from its download using its `AppImage` file.
+1. Download [r2modman](https://thunderstore.io/c/inscryption/p/ebkr/r2modman/) on the Steam Deck's Desktop Mode and open it from its download using its `AppImage` file.
-2. Download the mods you plan on using and their dependencies..
+2. Download the mods you plan on using and their dependencies.
 3. Go to the setting of the profile you are using for the mods and click `Browse Profile Folder`.
 4. Copy the BepInEx folder, then go to Steam and open Inscryption's Properties menu
 5. Go to `Installed Files` click `Browse` to open the folder containing Inscryption's local files; paste the BepInEx folder there.
 6. Enter Gaming Mode and check 'Force the use of a specific Steam Play compatibility tool' in the Properties menu under `Compatibility`.
-7. Go to the launch parameters and enter `WINEDLLOVERRIDES=“winhttp.dll=n,b” %command%`.
+7. Go to the launch parameters and enter `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`.
 8. Open Inscryption.
 If everything was done correctly, you should see a console appear on your screen.

 ### Mac & Linux